DesignSafe-CI/portal/README.md

 See the [DesignSafe Styles Reference][7] for style reference and custom CSS documentation.

+### Updating Python dependencies

+For simplicity the Dockerfile uses a `requirements.txt` exported from Poetry.
+To add a new dependency:

+1. Run `poetry add $NEW_DEPENDENCY`.
+2. Run `poetry export > requirements.txt --dev --without-hashes` in the repository root.
+3. Rebuild the dev image with `docker-compose -f conf/docker/docker-compose.yml build`

 ## Testing

 The easiest way to run the tests is from inside a running Docker container.
 While you can